-Session Description Social Studies Standards Other Standards (Please specify) Common Core ELA Session One: Developing a Mindset Students are introduced to entrepreneurship and the characteristics of a mindset that promote success in their personal and professional lives.
+Session Description Financial Literacy Standards Common Core ELA Session One: Developing a Mindset Students are introduced to entrepreneurship and the characteristics of a mindset that promote success in their personal and professional lives.
 Students will: Define entrepreneurship and some key qualities of entrepreneurs.
 Differentiate the important components of a positive, growth mindset from a fixed mindset as a foundation of entrepreneurship.
 Describe the advantages in life of embracing a growth mindset.
 Define the entrepreneurial mindset.
 Describe the key characteristics of a successful entrepreneur's mindset.
+4. Income sources include job earnings and benefits, entrepreneurship, saving and investment earnings, government payments, grants, inheritances, etc. Workers can experience dramatic income dips and spikes from month to month.
 Grades 9-10 RI.4 W.4 SL.1,2,3 L.1,2,4,6 Grades 11-12 RI.4 SL.1,2,3 L.1,2,3,4,6 W 4 RH 9-12 2,4,7,9 Session Two: Assessing Entrepreneurial Potential Students demonstrate their understanding of the entrepreneurial characteristics by identifying prevalent skills in scenarios.
 Then, they complete an introspective personal assessment about their entrepreneurial potential.
 Students will: Analyze the characteristics of the entrepreneurial mindset.
 Evaluate personal entrepreneurial strengths and areas for refinement using an entrepreneurial potential self-assessment.
+4. Income sources include job earnings and benefits, entrepreneurship, saving and investment earnings, government payments, grants, inheritances, etc. Workers can experience dramatic income dips and spikes from month to month.
 Grades 9-10 RI.2,4,8 SL.1,2,3 L.1-6 Grades 11-12 RI.2,4 SL.
 1,2,3 L.1,4,6 RH 9-12 1,2,4,5,7 Session Three: Creating an Entrepreneurial Action Plan (Optional, Self-Guided) Students craft a personal action plan to start thinking like an entrepreneur in their daily life and career aspirations.
 Students will: Evaluate the results of the entrepreneurial mindset self-assessment.
 Develop a personal action plan that includes goal setting to strengthen aspects of an entrepreneurial mindset.
+4. Income sources include job earnings and benefits, entrepreneurship, saving and investment earnings, government payments, grants, inheritances, etc. Workers can experience dramatic income dips and spikes from month to month.
+13. Financial decision-making involves considering alternatives by examining costs and benefits.
 Grades 9-10 RI.2,4 W.2,4,7 SL.1-6 L.1-6 Grades 11-12 RI.2,4 SL.
 1-6 L.1-6 W. 2,4,7 RH 1,2,4,5,7,8,9 WhST 1,4,6,7,9